unilaiva/unilaiva-songbook/README.md

 current ULSBS behavior, but external songbook projects using ULSBS should be prepared to adjust their sources when upgrading until a stable 1.0 release is made.

+## Copyright and Licensing

+Except where otherwise noted, the editorial material in these songbooks — including musical transcriptions, chord charts, arrangements, engraving, and typesetting — is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

+Many songs in this collection are traditional folk songs and are believed to be in the public domain.
+When known, the source or author of each song is indicated.

+Some songs may still be under copyright and are included here either with permission or under fair-use assumptions for educational and community use.

+The Creative Commons license applies only to the editorial contributions made in this edition and does not affect the copyright status of the underlying songs where such rights exist.

+If you believe that any material in this book infringes copyright, please contact the editors and the material will be reviewed and removed if necessary.

+These songbooks were produced using the Unilaiva Songbook System (ULSBS), which is free software licensed under the GNU General Public License version 3 or later (GPL 3.0+).